 We usually come across the term whistleblowing in conjunction with an employee alerting a governing body about the law having been broken by a company or by employees of a company.

-However, whistleblowing can have a broader meaning of informing another party of malpractice within the workplace.
+However, the term can have a broader meaning of informing another party of malpractice within the workplace.
 The action being reported doesn't have to be illegal - it could just simply have breached business policy guidelines.
 Nor does the authority to whom the action is reported have to be an independent third party such as an industry regulatory body.
 It could be a line manager or working group.

 This document sets out the circumstances under which your staff should speak out, helping to ensure that their concerns are heard.
 It helps you comply with your obligations under the Employment Rights Act and other employment legislation, but also encourages employees to report circumstances where the ethical (rather than legal) position of the business might be compromised.